FOREX-Dollar firms against sterling, euro amid political uncertainties

 * U.S., UK markets were closed for holidays on Monday

-TOKYO, May 30 (Reuters) - The dollar firmed against a basket of currencies on Tuesday as the euro and sterling were pressured by political uncertainties in the UK and eurozone, even as it surrendered ground against the perceived safe-haven yen.
+TOKYO, May 30 (Reuters) - The dollar firmed on Tuesday, taking back ground against the euro and sterling which were pressured by political uncertainties in the UK and eurozone.

 U.S. and UK markets were closed for holidays on Monday, giving investors fewer directional clues to follow.